Adapted for the Internet from:

 in most quantum gravity theories” [3]

-backpack (Fig. 1).
+(Fig. 1).
 The mathematicians are indeed saying that the tennis ball has a passenger.
-Is the term
+Is the term 'carry a force'

-forces such as gravity and electromagnetism are not really particles but ‘interactions.’
+such as gravity and electromagnetism are not really particles but ‘interactions.’
 Thank God!
-I feel
+I feel much better

 “ we call the particles which carry the interactions force carrier particles.”
 [4]